Singapore Tax Deduction Scheme for Angel Investors

 - The approved investor cannot own more than 50% of the issued shares or loans in any investee company within the two-year holding period.
 Note that this also includes the potential shareholding should a convertible loan be converted into shareholding.

-- Investments that are co-funded by other schemes such as the SPRING Start-up Enterprise Development Scheme (SPRING SEEDS) or Business Angel Funds (BAF) do not qualify for the AITD Scheme.
+- Investments that are co-funded by other schemes such as the Enterprise Singapore's SEEDS Capital or Business Angel Funds (BAF) do not qualify for the AITD Scheme.
 In other words, there will be no tax deduction allowed for such investments.
 However, the investor can still enjoy tax deduction on any portion of the investment that is not matched by other schemes.

 - The investments made must meet the following conditions: